openvinotoolkit/model_server/demos/python_demos/clip/README.md

 # CLIP demo with python node {#ovms_demo_clip}

 Python node execution with Openvino Model Server inference example.
-The client sends request with image and input_labels into the CLIP model to get the detection name based on the highest probability from CLIP model.
-The preprocess python script node is executed first in graph and prepares inputs vector based on user inputs sent from client.
-Then inputs are used to get similarity matrix from inference.
-After that postprocess python script node is executed and calcualtes the most probable name from the input labels and sends it back to the user.
+The client sends request with an image and input labels to the graph and receives the label with the highest probability.
+The preprocessing python node is executed first and prepares inputs vector based on user inputs from the request.
+Then inputs are used to get similarity matrix from inference on the CLIP model.
+After that postprocessing python node is executed and extracts the label with highest score among the input labels and sends it back to the user.

 Demo is based on this [CLIP notebook](https://github.com/openvinotoolkit/openvino_notebooks/blob/main/notebooks/228-clip-zero-shot-image-classification/228-clip-zero-shot-convert.ipynb)